10 Unique Sonoma County Coast Hotels & Inns

 8. Fort Ross Lodge, Jenner

-Nestled on a bluff above a sheltered cove (where seals lounge on rocky outcroppings and grey whales pause on their migratory journeys), Fort Ross Lodge offers 16 oceanfront rooms in its main lodge and six hilltop rooms, each in their own extraordinary world.
+Nestled on a bluff above a sheltered cove (where seals lounge on rocky outcroppings and grey whales pass on their migratory journeys), Fort Ross Lodge offers 16 oceanfront rooms in its main lodge and six hilltop rooms, each in their own extraordinary world.

 Even the onsite general store offers an ocean view, as well as deli sandwiches, beer, wine, and a range of items from postcards to fishing bait.